pyfsi/coconut/data_structure/data_structure.md

 ![Fig](images/interface_data.png "Data in Interface class")

-For example, in the schematic above, the interface has a model part named 'mp_1_name', which has several variable data.
-The data for the variable `'var_1'` is stored in a `numpy array` with the number of rows equal to the number points in the model part and the number of columns equal to the number of components/dimensions of the variable.
-The number of dimensions for a variable is defined in the `variable_dimensions` `dict` in the file `data_structure/variables.py`variables.py, e.g the number of dimensions for the variables `'pressure'` and `'displacement'` is 1 and 3, respectively. <br>
+For example, in the schematic above, the interface has a model part named "mp_1_name", which has several variable data.
+The data for the variable `var_1` is stored in a `numpy array` with the number of rows equal to the number points in the model part and the number of columns equal to the number of components/dimensions of the variable.
+The number of dimensions for a variable is defined in the `variable_dimensions` `dict` in the file `data_structure/variables.py`variables.py, e.g the number of dimensions for the variables `pressure` and `displacement` is 1 and 3, respectively. <br>

-The nested '`dict` in the `Interface` is constructed during the instantiation of the class using a parameters `dict` given as an input argument.
-For the schematic shown above, the paramters dict would be:<br>
+The nested `dict` in the `Interface` is constructed during the instantiation of the class using a parameters `dict` given as an input argument.
+For the schematic shown above, the parameters dict would be:<br>

  ````
  [